mattermost/mattermost-developer-documentation/site/content/blog/2020-02-26-layered-store-and-struct-embedding.md

 Our store is responsible for storing and retrieving data, and sometimes we need to add functionality that is not strictly related to the database queries, for example, cache data or add instrumentation.
-Those are transversal tasks and not necesarilly need to be in the same block of code.
+Those are transversal tasks and don't necessarily need to be in the same block of code.

 Our approach is based in idea of a core Store, the one accessing to the source of truth (the database), and a set of layers on top of that adding extra